How is the perception of color defined?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The perception of color is defined as hue, which refers to the attribute of color that allows us to classify it as red, blue, green, etc. Hue is one of the three fundamental characteristics of color, alongside saturation and brightness.
-It encompasses the specific wavelength of light that is perceived and categorized by the human eye and brain.
+The perception of color is defined as hue, which refers to the distinct characteristic of color that allows it to be classified as red, blue, green, etc. Hue is determined by the wavelength of light that is reflected off an object and is the primary attribute we identify when we think about colors.

 Subscribe